-- (1) The amount represents the target amount of each named executive officer's cash payments under our 2020 annual incentive program as established by the Board and described in "Compensation Discussion and Analysis" above.
-Actual payments made for fiscal 2020 are provided in the Summary Compensation Table. - (2) The amount represents the maximum amount of each named executive officer's cash payments under our 2020 annual incentive program as established by the Board and described in "Compensation Discussion and Analysis" above.
-Actual payments made for fiscal 2020 are provided in the Summary Compensation Table. - (3) The amount represents the PSUs granted under our 2014 Incentive Plan.
-50% of the PSUs would be earned upon achievement of the threshold level, 100% of the PSUs would be earned upon achievement of the target level and 150% of PSUs subject to the award would be earned upon achievement of the maximum level. - (4) The amount represents the RSUs granted under our 2014 Incentive Plan. - (5) This column reflects the aggregate grant date fair value of equity awards granted in 2020 as computed in accordance with ASC Topic 718, not including any estimates of forfeitures.
-The assumptions used in calculating the grant date fair value of the stock and option awards reported in this column are set forth in the notes to our financial statements included in our Annual Report. - (6) Ms. Dier was appointed as the Company's Chief Financial Officer effective on October 12, 2020.
-As she joined the Company after September 30, 2020, she was not eligible to receive a cash bonus payment for fiscal 2020 performance.
-See " -Mardi Dier Offer Letter" above for a description of the terms of Ms. Dier's offer letter with the Company - (7) Ms. Sharp did not receive any grants of equity awards in 2020 following her announcement to voluntarily resign from the Company.
+- (1) The amounts in these columns represent the threshold, target and maximum amount of each named executive officer's cash payments under our 2021 annual incentive program as established by the Board and described in "Compensation Discussion and Analysis" above.
+Actual payments made for fiscal 2021 are provided in the Summary Compensation Table. - (2) The amounts in these columns represent the threshold, target and maximum level of achievement for the 2021 PSUs granted under our 2014 Incentive Plan.
+80% of the PSU awards will vest upon achievement of the revenue based-targets during the period beginning January 1, 2021 and ending December 31, 2022, with all of the earned revenue-based PSUs vesting on the later of (i) the date in which our Compensation Committee certifies such achievement and (ii) March 1, 2023.
+20% of the PSU awards will vest upon achievement of relative TSR performance during the period beginning January 1, 2021 and ending December 31, 2023, with all of the earned relative TSR-based PSUs vesting on the later of (A) the date in which our Compensation Committee certifies such achievement and (B) March 1, 2024.
+With respect to the revenue portion of the PSUs would be earned upon achievement of the threshold level, 100% of such portion of the PSUs would be earned upon achievement of the maximum level.
+With respect to the TSR portion of the PSUs, 25% of such portion of the PSUs would be earned upon achievement of the threshold level, 100% of such portion of the PSUs subject to the award would be earned upon achievement of the target level and 200% of such portion of the PSUs subject to the award would be earned upon achievement of the maximum level.
+With respect to the TSR portion of the PSUs subject to the award would be earned upon achievement of the maximum level. - (3) The amount represents the RSUs granted under our 2014 Incentive Plan. - (4) This column reflects the aggregate grant date fair value of equity awards granted in 2021 as computed in accordance with ASC Topic 718, not including any estimates of forfeitures.
+The assumptions used in calculating the grant date fair value of the stock and option awards reported in this column are set forth in the notes to our financial statements included in our Annual Report.

-Outstanding Equity Awards at December 31, 2020
+Outstanding Equity Awards at December 31, 2021

-The following table sets forth information concerning the outstanding equity awards held by each of the named executive officers as of December 31, 2020.
+The following table sets forth information concerning the outstanding equity awards held by each of the named executive officers as of December 31, 2021.